|1. TD Ameritrade||2. Fidelity||3. Charles Schwab||4. Interactive Brokers||5. E*TRADE|

-Penny stocks, companies whose shares trades for under $1, are traditionally more risky investments.
-The majority of time companies trade for pennies per share because of poor financials causing an uncertain future.
+Penny stocks, companies whose shares trades for under $1, are more risky investments.
+The vast majority of time, companies trade for pennies per share because of poor financial metrics, which results in an uncertain future and more risk.

-Penny stock risks - Since most companies trade for pennies a share for good reason, institutions avoid these stocks.
-With little liquidity available, the spread between the bid and ask can be vast and the stocks are often targets for manipulation through pumping schemes.
+Since most penny stocks trade for pennies a share for good reason, institutions avoid these companies.
+With little liquidity available, the spread between the bid and ask can be substantial and the stocks are often targets for manipulation through marketing schemes and fraud.

-Penny stock misconception - With penny stocks, it is a common misconception for investors to think they are getting "more for their money" by buying shares of stock for pennies per share instead of dollars per share.
+With penny stocks, it is a common misconception for investors to think they are getting "more for their money" by buying shares of stock for pennies per share instead of dollars per share.
 This is completely false.
-Stocks that trade for pennies are actually much more risky, as highlighted above, and stocks that trade for $1, $10, $100, or higher per share are companies with financials strong enough to support institutional ownership alongside more importantly a listing on a major stock exchange.
+Stocks that trade for pennies are actually much more risky, as highlighted above, and stocks that trade for $10, $50, $100, or higher per share are companies with financials strong enough to support institutional ownership alongside, more importantly, a listing on a major stock exchange.

-While the risks associated with trading penny stocks are high, investors can make money, which is why they are still traded each and every day.
+While the risks associated with trading penny stock trading are high, investors can make money, which is why they are still traded each and every day.
 Retail investors will forever be attracted to cheaper share prices alongside the dream of buying a stock for pennies a share and watching it surge to dollars per share, yielding dramatic returns.
-While sadly this is rarely the outcome for penny stocks, the dream of a home run trade is far from dead.
+Sadly, this is very rarely the outcome for penny stocks.
+Instead, the majority end of up eventually going bankrupt and shareholders lose everything.